NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Behavior for Application-Limited Flows {#app-limited}

-A flow is application-limited if it is currently sending less than is allowed by the congestion window.
+A flow is application-limited if it is currently sending less than what is allowed by the congestion window.
 This can happen if the flow is limited by either the sender application or the receiver application (via the receiver advertised window) instead of the sender's congestion window.